An Introduction to Double/Debiased Machine Learning: Economic Consequences of Hospital Admission

 Columns (7) and (8) of Table \ref{tab:hrs_attgt} present the \citet{santanna2020} estimator without and with controls, respectively.
-The comparison between the two columns indicates that accounting for confounders impacts estimation results in this application.
-Relative to the size of the standard errors, the median-aggregated DML estimates (in Column~6) and the double-robust DiD estimates (Column~8) are qualitatively similar.
-The only notable exception is group 9's treatment effect in Wave 10.
-The DR-DID estimate is 2533 (s.e.=422) and thus substantially larger than the DML estimate of 1010 (s.e.=440).
-While the true GT-ATTs are not known, the discrepancy highlights the potential for results to strongly differ based on nuisance function specification.
+The comparison confirms that adjusting for covariates materially affects the results.
+Relative to the size of the standard errors, the median-aggregated DML estimates (in Column~6) and the AIPW DiD estimates (Column~8) are qualitatively similar.
+The most notable exception is group 9's treatment effect in Wave 10.
+The parametric estimate is 2534 ($s.e.=422$) and thus substantially larger than the DML estimate of 937 ($s.e.=434$).
+Further, group 10's pre-treatment effect in Wave 7 is negative under DML ($-1492$, $s.e.=2223$) but positive under the parametric estimator ($1222$, $s.e.=1127$), though both are imprecisely estimated due to the small cohort size.
+While the true effects are unknown, the discrepancy highlights the potential for results to strongly differ based on nuisance function specification.
 We return to this issue in Section~\ref{sec:application_monopsony}.